Arithmetic Properties modulo powers of $2$ and $3$ for Overpartition $k$-Tuples with Odd Parts: Acknowledgements

 \section{Acknowledgements}

 The authors are extremely grateful to Professor James Sellers.
 Discussions with Professor Sellers led the authors to the development of Theorems \ref{thm:equality} and \ref{singlemodcong}.
-Abhishek Sarma was partially supported by an institutional fellowship for doctoral research from Tezpur University, Assam, India.
-He thanks the funding institution.
+The second author was partially supported by a Start-Up Grant from Ahmedabad University (Reference No. URBSASI24A5).
+The authors also thank the anonymous referee for helpful suggestions.